dsobral/ADER17S/material/ADER17_practical.md

 ![Spliced Alignment](images/SplicedAlignment.jpg)

 Finally, another set of more recent approaches quickly gaining in popularity map directly against the transcriptome, without the need for a reference genome.
-[Salmon](https://combine-lab.github.io/salmon/) provides transcript-level estimates of gene expression.
+[Salmon](https://combine-lab.github.io/salmon/) provides transcript-level estimates of gene expression without explicitly generating alignments.
 These methods are very fast (mostly because they only search against the transcriptome), and use more elaborate statistical methods to handle the presence of different alternative splice forms that difficult the attribution of a read to a transcript.
 Some of these methods, such as salmon, also take explicitly in consideration bias related to differences in transcript length and nucleotide composition.

-## <a id="LO5.3">LO 5.3 - Running an alignment: the SAM/BAM alignment format</a>
+## <a id="LO5.3">LO 5.3 - Running an alignment.
+The SAM/BAM alignment format</a>

 As we mentioned before, aligners for NGS data depend on large data structures for their efficiency.
 These structures (like the blast databases) are built from the fasta file containing the sequence of the reference genome.
 This process is relatively slow and computationally intensive, although it is only necessary to do it once for every reference genome.
 Therefore, before aligning your reads, it is necessary to do an indexing step on the genome sequence that will be used for alignment.
 If using the tools on the command line, one needs to explicitly perform this step.
 Using services such as Galaxy, this step is hidden from the user.